typefacedesign/document-driven-typedesign/ux/userjourneys.md

 # Meet Chris

-Our primary User Persona is Chris, a Type Designer who wants to design a high quality Latin + Devanagari typeface families.
+Our primary User Persona is Chris, a Type Designer who wants to design high quality Latin + Devanagari typeface families for a client.

-Acceptance Criteria: For Chris to assess the quality of his design, he must load production-ready Font Families into a web page (testmyfont.com) and follow guided tests, then improve the Fonts and load them again until all the tests are passed.
+Acceptance Criteria: For Chris to assess the quality of his design, he must load production-ready Font Families into a web page (testmyfont.client.com) and follow guided tests, then improve the Fonts and load them again until all the tests are passed, so he can sell them to his client.

 He faces 4 scenarios: